 This is an alert about your drinking water and a cosmetic dental problem that might affect children under nine years of age.
 At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2 milligrams per liter (mg/l) of fluoride may develop cosmetic discoloration of their permanent teeth (dental fluorosis).
-The drinking water provided by your community water system Belmont Water Company - Eagletail has a fluoride concentration of 3.4 mg/l.
+The drinking water provided by your community water system Belmont Water Company - WPE6 has an average fluoride concentration of 1.85 mg/l with a maximum concentration of 3.7 mg/l.